Maulets (history): Constitutional Conservatism

-Merchants and exporters of wine, brandy, silk, and other farming products, which was politically and economically very important, contacted a key person for their cause : General Joan Baptista Basset.
+Anti-French feeling

-General Basset was a Valencian, probably born in Alboraia in an artisan family, who spoke the people’s language and knew very well their claims and needs.
-He had served during the wars in Italy and Hungary under Prince George of Hesse-Darmstadt, a German Noble who had been before Viceroy in Catalonia.
+Merchants and exporters of wine, brandy, silk, and other farming products, which were politically and economically very important, contacted a key person for their cause: General Joan Baptista Basset.
+General Basset was a Valencian, probably born in Alboraia in an artisan family, who spoke the people's language and knew very well their claims and needs.
+He had served during the wars in Italy and Hungary under Prince George of Hesse-Darmstadt, a German noble who had previously been viceroy in Catalonia.

 The War of the Spanish Succession had a double nature.
-On the one side, it was a Spanish internal issue, on the other side, it was a major European war for international hegemony.
-England and the Netherlands (the so-called "Maritime powers", traditional destinations of the Valencian merchants' exports) sided against the Bourbon pretender, Philip V of Spain.
-As a part of a blockade, Valencian exports to these countries stopped, which meant a total downfall for merchants and the peasants that sold them their Valencian products.
+On the one hand, it was a Spanish internal issue; on the other hand, it was a major European war for international hegemony.
+England and the Netherlands (the so-called "Maritime powers", traditional destinations of the Valencian merchants' exports) sided against the Bourbon claimant, Philip V. As a part of a blockade, Valencian exports to these countries stopped, which meant a total downfall for merchants and the peasants that sold them their Valencian products.
 The exports to France, a land that produced and exported the same products, did not compensate them in any way for the losses.